 Those who give to charity night and day, secretly and publicly, receive their recompense from their Lord; they will have nothing to fear, nor will they grieve.
-[2:274]

-Ramadan is the ideal time to give charity.
-Whatever form of giving it is.
+Ramadan is the ideal time to give charity, whatever form of giving it is.

 Zakah is the act of charitable giving, which translates as "alms giving" and is obligatory upon every adult Muslim of sound mind.
 The individual must own a specific amount of wealth.
 This is referred to as Nisaab.

 2.5% of the Nisaab is given as Zakah.
-You should record the Islamic date on which you first became the owner of Nisaab - if, on the same date the following year, you are still the owner of Nisaab you will be obliged to pay Zakah.
+You should record the Islamic date on which you first became the owner of Nisaab - if, on the same date the following lunar year, you are still the owner of Nisaab, you will be obliged to pay Zakah.
 Zakah can only be paid to specific beneficiaries and projects.

 Sadaqah is considered to be a voluntary donation and can be delivered in various different ways.
-No specific categories of people have been mentioned in the Qur'an as beneficiaries of charity and it is for the general physical and personal development of all.
+No specific categories of people have been mentioned in the Qur'an as beneficiaries of Sadaqah and it is for the general physical and personal development of all.

-a Sadaqah Jariah (continuous charity), a beneficial knowledge, or
+- a Sadaqah Jariah (continuous charity),

 Sadaqah Jariah is a form of Sadaqah, which is on-going.
 Generally if the charity you give is likely to have long term impact i.e. sponsoring an orphan, it may fall into this category.
 The building of wells, mosques and schools is also regarded as Sadaqah Jariah.

 Fitrana is a small amount of charity given before the Eid al-Fitr prayer.
-The current monetary rate for Fitrana is £4.
+The current monetary rate for Fitrana is £5.
 It can be given either directly before the prayer or a few days in advance.
 Every Muslim is obliged, if they have the means, to pay this - payment should be made by responsible adults of sound mind on behalf of children or others in their care that are unable to make the payment themselves.

 Fidyah is paid by those who are unable to fast owing to illness, old age or infirmity.
 Fidyah consists of paying for 2 meals for a person per day of fasting missed.
 If you are obliged to pay Fidyah the current rate is:

-- £3 per meal
+- £5 per day

-- For 30 fasts of Ramadan the amount is £180
+- For 30 fasts of Ramadan the amount is £150